 What does the process look like?

 We strongly believe that meals should never be stressful, and positive experiences with food are our number one priority in feeding therapy.
-Research has shown that children learn best through play.
-We carefully design each session’s activities to target the child’s goals in engaging, fun ways.
+We use a responsive therapy approach that does NOT utilize incentives, force-feeding, or rewards programs.
+We carefully design each session’s activities to target the child’s goals in engaging ways without pressure.
 Additionally, we use the latest research and evidence to shape our feeding therapy interventions, and are always happy to share this supporting evidence with you.
 As parents, you are encouraged to join your child’s session so that you may learn how to support their progress at home.
 You will also have 24-hour, secure access to your child’s treatment notes, reports, and any other documents through your online client portal.

 Therapy should never be part of your normal routine.
 All treatment plans will have a start and end date based on goals.
 Upon goal achievement, therapy will end.
 Your child’s new skills may then be solidified in their home, school, and community and your family may relax and enjoy a break from appointments.
 After a break, a new evaluation may or may not be indicated for further services according to your child’s needs.